max-dtu/17_del1/readme.md

-run in terminal: javac Game.java TestGame.java
+Run in the terminal: javac Game.java TestGame.java

 Thereafter to play the game run: java Game

 To run the tests: java TestGame